EVNII/CSPB-3308-Team-3-Project/WEEKLY_STATUS.md

 - Created wireframe page design for Shopping Cart, Billing Details, Confirmation Purchase, and Score Product Page.
 - Monday standup attendance

+### Max Panning

+- thought about the different pages we would want
+- Added a few user stories to trello
+- Monday standup attendance